NB: this article contains a mild spoiler for Oblivion.

 Rather than try to draw up an exhaustive list, we've instead looked at the different kinds of aliens we've seen in movies - the godlike, the bacterial, the societal, the mechanical, the animal - and how each variety has managed to convince us that we're in the presence of something truly extraterrestrial.

 First published in 1961, Polish author Stanislaw Lem's Solaris contained perhaps the ultimate example of the unknowable alien intelligence.
-Adapted for the screen three times - in 1968, as a Russian TV film, then by Andrei Tarkovsky in 1972, followed by Steven Soderbergh in 2002 - it's about the scientific investigation into the nature of the titular ocean planet.
+Adapted for the screen three times - in 1968, as a Russian TV movie, then by Andrei Tarkovsky in 1972, followed by Steven Soderbergh in 2002 - it's about the scientific investigation into the nature of the titular ocean planet.
 Protagonist Dr Kelvin arrives on a station orbiting Solaris to find its occupants distant and fractious; the planet appears to have some sort of supernatural effect on them, but what?

 Kelvin discovers that Solaris' ocean is essentially a vast consciousness, and that it somehow has the power to read its visitors' thoughts, and render faces from their haunted past as physical reality.
-In the book, this discovery plays out as a procedural detective story; in Tarkovsky's adaptation, it's an operatic philosophical drama; in Soderbergh's film, it's a tragic romance.
-Solaris can bend to all these interpretations because the idea at its centre is so hypnotic - the ocean intelligence is so beyond our understanding that it can only communicate to us through ghosts.
+In the book, this discovery plays out as a procedural detective story; in Tarkovsky's adaptation, it's an operatic philosophical drama; in Soderbergh's movie, it's a tragic romance.
+Solaris can bend to all these interpretations because the idea at its center is so hypnotic - the ocean intelligence is so beyond our understanding that it can only communicate to us through ghosts.

 That same sense of awe at the cosmos, and the unknowably intelligent beings that might be lurking somewhere in it, is all over Stanley Kubrick's 2001: A Space Odyssey.
 Its aliens are not only older than us as a civilisation, but they've also used their technology to shape our fate and, ultimately, lead us to their location somewhere beyond Jupiter.